 - Two monographs; twelve articles; seven book chapters; one edited book

-- Third monograph (a history of creative writing programmes) under review
+- Third monograph (a history of creative writing programmes) and second edited book under review

 - High-impact policy engagement, including invited talk and training session at the Cabinet Office (2018-19)